 - The Land of Departure in Kingdom Hearts Birth By Sleep eventually becomes Castle Oblivion, to prevent it from being destroyed by darkness.

 - The Chosen One's hometown of Arroyo in Fallout 2 - ironically, the village is destroyed just as the hero finds the item that was supposed to save it.

 - In the ending, the village is rebuilt after freeing the survivors from the Enclave, and the Chosen One becomes the new leader.

 - And Fallout 3's story really begins when the player is forced to leave the Vault to search for their father.
 Later on, as part of a Sidequest, the PC is able to return and see what has happened in their absence - but however they choose to resolve (or completely ignore!) matters, they don't get to stay.
 One of these "resolutions" results in our "Hero" dooming the hometown himself!

 - The other hometown, Megaton, can also be doomed by the player by setting off the nuclear bomb it is named after.
 Refugees will occasionally appear and will be hostile.

 - In Fallout: New Vegas, the Courier can doom their own starting town of Goodsprings by siding with the Powder Gangers in the first quest.
-They are also responsible for inadvertently turning the Divide, implied to be their hometown, into a nuclear hellhole.
+They are also responsible for inadvertently turning the Divide, a prospering community that they once called home, into a nuclear hellhole.